sheehui/tp/docs/DeveloperGuide.md

  5. `LIABILITIES`
  6. `NOTES`

- The first tab, `PERSON_LIST_PANEL` represents the home view of the client.
+ The first state, `PERSON_LIST_PANEL` represents the home view of the client.
 It is where the user sees the information of multiple clients at the same time.
 The other 5 are tabs specific to each client and will thus display different information for each client.
-The UI keeps track of the current tab it is observing through the UiState, which is set on each tab switch command.
+The `UI` keeps track of the current tab it is observing through the UiState, which is set on each tab switch command.
 Further details for the tab switch command can be found
 [here](#-421-tab-switch-command).